Rob-hcode/Rob-hcode/README.md

 - 👋 Hi, I’m @Rob-hcode
-- 👀 I’m interested in learning more about coding, building on AWS and working towards becoming a solution architect
+- 👀 I’m interested in learning more about coding and building on AWS
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on cloud migration, solution architecture and building on AWS